BiosPlus/Arr-fterCare/README.md

-# Arr-fterCare
-A set of scripts for sonarr/radarr.

 ## arrftercare.sh

 `arrftercare.sh` is a Bash script designed to enhance the post-processing of media files managed by Sonarr and Radarr.
 It automates tasks such as crop detection, audio stream handling, and video encoding to ensure optimal file quality and size.